ska-sa/spead2/doc/tutorial/tut-12-recv-chunks.rst

 There are some familiar imports/includes but also some new ones.
-In Python there are a number of imports related to numba and scipy, which are providing the utilities we need to write a C ABI function.
+In Python there are a number of imports related to numba and scipy, which are providing the utilities we'll use to write a C ABI function.

 Next, we'll have a modified version of the function for computing mean power.
-It will take a whole chunk as input, along with an array indicating whether each heap of the chunk was received or not, and return the average power for the whole chunk.
+It will take a whole chunk as input, along with an array indicating whether each heap of the chunk was received or not, and return the average power for the whole chunk (excluding missing data).
 We won't try to report per-heap power because printing that information would slow down the receiver too much.

 .. tab-set-code::